-We may seek to enter into a business combination transaction agreement with a minimum cash requirement for (i) cash consideration to be paid to the target or its owners, (ii) cash for working capital or other general corporate purposes or (iii) the retention of cash to satisfy other conditions.
-If our initial business combination agreement requires us to use a portion of the cash in the trust account to pay the purchase price, or requires us to have a minimum amount of cash at closing, the probability that our initial business combination would be unsuccessful is increased.
-If too many public shareholders exercise their redemption rights, we would not be able to meet such closing condition and, as a result, would not be able to proceed with the business combination.
+In connection with the Extension Amendment, our public shareholders elected to redeem 23,256,504 Class A ordinary shares.
+After giving effect to those redemptions, we have approximately \$111,740,624 in our trust account (after taking into account the \$3,018,750 of deferred underwriting commissions being held in the trust account).
 The amount of the deferred underwriting commissions payable to the underwriters will not be adjusted for any shares that are redeemed in connection with a business combination and such amount of deferred underwriting discount is not available for us to use as consideration in an initial business combination.
 Furthermore, in no event will we redeem our public shares in an amount that would cause our net tangible assets, after payment of the deferred underwriting commissions, to be less than \$5,000,001 upon completion of our initial business combination, or any greater net tangible asset or cash requirement that may be contained in the agreement relating to our initial business combination.
-Consequently, if accepting all properly submitted redemption requests would cause our net tangible assets, after payment of the deferred underwriting commissions, to be less than \$5,000,001 upon completion of our initial business combination or less than such greater amount necessary to satisfy a closing condition as described above, we would not proceed with such redemption of our public shares and the related business combination, and we may instead search for an alternate business combination.
+Consequently, if accepting all properly submitted redemption requests would cause our net tangible assets, after payment of the deferred underwriting commissions, to be less than \$5,000,001 upon completion of our initial business combination, we would not proceed with such redemption of our public shares and the related business combination, and we may instead search for an alternate business combination.
+If we do not consummate the proposed Business Combination with Complete Solaria and we seek to effectuate a business combination with another target, then we may seek to enter into a business combination transaction agreement with a minimum cash requirement.
+If our initial business combination agreement requires us to use a portion of the cash in the trust account to pay the purchase price, or requires us to have a minimum amount of cash at closing, then the probability that our initial business combination would be unsuccessful is increased.
+If too many public shareholders exercise their redemption rights, then we would not be able to meet such closing condition and, as a result, would not be able to proceed with the business combination.
 Alternatively, we may seek to restructure the transaction to reserve a greater portion of the cash in the trust account or arrange for third-party financing.
 Raising additional third-party financing may involve dilutive equity issuances or the incurrence of indebtedness at higher than desirable levels.
 Furthermore, this dilution would increase to the extent that the anti-dilution provision of the Class B ordinary shares results in the issuance of Class A ordinary shares on a greater than one-to-one basis upon conversion of the Class B ordinary shares at the time of our initial business combination.
 Prospective targets will be aware of these risks and, thus, may be reluctant to enter into a business combination transaction with us.
 If we are able to consummate an initial business combination, the per-share value of shares held by non-redeeming shareholders will reflect our obligation to pay the deferred underwriting commissions.
 The above considerations may limit our ability to complete the most desirable business combination available to us or optimize our capital structure.